6 Mrs. Leslie Kole 7Mr. Jude Misik 8Ms. Anna Blevins

 Mrs. Ashley Harper, Lead Counselor and Counselor for Special Education for all three grades

 During Distance Learning please visit our HPMS UMHT (Unified Mental Health Team) website for up-to-date information and resources.

 The professional school counseling program at Harper Park Middle School provides equitable access and opportunity for all students in order that they may identify and achieve their goals in academic and career planning and personal/social development.
 Professional school counselors collaborate with the students, administration, teachers, parents, and stakeholders to create a sense of community and an environment of positive exchange.
 We will support a developmentally appropriate learning environment that celebrates our unique diversity.
 We create authentic relationships with our students and families based on mutual respect and honesty.
 The counseling program, aligned with the ASCA National Standards, supports achievement for all students so that they will become productive members of our global society.

 To learn a little bit more about what we do and how we can support your child, click here: What Does a School Counselor Do?

 Click on your child's counselor's name on the left-hand menu to access their page and grade specific information.

 Counseling hours are Monday through Friday from 8:00 until 3:30.
 Please call ahead for an appointment, if you wish to visit.

-- The Academies of Loudoun (ACL): LCPS Science and Technology Specialty Schools, the new facility opens this year!
-Students apply during the Fall of their 8th grade year and if accepted, attend ACL every other day, and attend their home high school on the opposite days.
+- Academies of Loudoun (ACL): LCPS Science and Technology Specialty Schools, listed below.
+Students apply during the Fall of their 8th grade year and, if accepted, attend ACL every other day, while attending their home high school on the opposite days.